Running SSH Terminal

 If the option Deployment server has been selected, the SSH Terminal will provide control over the data on the local or remote Web server accessible through the server access configuration selected from the list.
 For details, see Configuring Synchronization with a Web Server.

-If the option Select server on every run has been selected, IntelliJ IDEA will show a pop-up list to choose the desired server access configuration from.
+If the option Select server on every run has been selected, IntelliJ IDEA will show a list to choose the desired server access configuration from.